Mochi-Team/cli/README.md

   -h, --help        display help for command

 Commands:
-  check [options]   checks for errors in repository bundle [options]  bundles modules into a repository serve [options]   bundle and start local server for testing modules
+  init [options]    initalize a new module from template check [options]   checks for errors in repository bundle [options]  bundles modules into a repository serve [options]   bundle and start local server for testing modules